The Best Manual Breast Pumps for On-the-Go Parents

 While manual and electric breast pumps both work to express breast milk, they function a bit differently.
-An electric breast pump needs batteries or electricity in order to operate and provides a pumping motion on its own that simulates a baby’s nursing actions, prompting letdown.
-In contrast, a manual breast pump needs neither batteries nor electricity and functions on mechanical motion alone, either via hand pumping or with natural suction.
+An electric breast pump needs batteries or a mains connection in order to operate and provides an automatic motion that simulates a baby’s nursing actions, prompting letdown.
+In contrast, a manual breast pump doesn’t need batteries or electricity.
+Instead it functions using a mechanical motion, either by hand pumping or with natural suction.

 Pros and cons of manual vs. electric breast pumps

 Many parents find that they get better milk removal with an electric pump.
 “A high-quality double-electric pump is the standard for regular milk removal,” says Rosenthal.
 Not only do electric pumps boast powerful suction, but double-style models also allow you to drain both breasts at the same time, which cuts down on the amount of time spent pumping.
+Plus, modern hands-free models can often be worn inside a pumping bra for discreet sessions on-the-go.
 If you use a manual breast pump, you may have to continuously squeeze the pump handle (depending on the type).
 “They also tend to be more aggressive on a parent’s nipples, which can lead to sore nipples.”

 That said, manual pumps are superstars when it comes to portability.
 “Their small size and lower price make them great for travel and occasional use, and the ability to use the pump without electricity is another plus,” says Rosenthal.
 Ultimately, moms love manual breast pumps for their affordability, portability and the ability to use them wherever, whenever, without having to worry about recharging or staying close to an outlet.